 How do you deal when something bad happens or if you’re caught in some form of misery that you can’t seem to shake?
 Here’s some suggestions:

 Pain is a natural response to what’s happening to us.
 Suffering is what we heap onto the pain by our thoughts about what’s happening to us.
 We don’t often even realize we’re having these thoughts unless we stop to give them a voice.
 How many times have you caught yourself thinking something like “That figures,” or “I knew it was too good to be true.”
 And that doesn’t even come close to the agonizing torture of “I don’t deserve it,” “It must be because people hate me,” and “The universe is out to get me, I just know it is.”

-- Find someone to talk to.
 A lot of us think that it’s wrong to burden others, or that other people have bigger problems and who are we to ask for help.
 There’s nothing wrong with finding a friend to talk to, or hiring a coach or a therapist.
 Sometimes the very act of reaching out breaks the stranglehold of energy that’s keeping things the way they are.

-- Write in your journal.
-Energy needs to flow, and at the very least writing regularly in your journal will get your frustrations and worries out and onto the page, instead of just festering in your head.
+Energy needs to flow.
+Sometimes we remain trapped in our difficulties, whether they are small or traumatic, because the energy remains stuck in our minds and bodies.
+As humans, we need a way of processing our experiences.
+At the very least writing regularly in your journal will get your frustrations and worries out and onto the page instead of just festering in your head.
 You may even find that you discover solutions you weren’t aware of.

-- Role play a little.
 It’s hard to see how difficult situations can help us grow or be to our benefit at all, but the truth is that often they do have something to offer us.
 Pretend you’re the situation, or a facet of it, and talk about yourself and what you are (writing in a journal is easier for this).
 What is your nature?
 Why are you there?
 What do you have to offer?